Editorial: A slow spring into summer - BC Local News

-The few days of warm sunshine we’ve so far enjoyed in the Okanagan have been a welcome break from grey cloud, chilly temperatures, rain and even more snow.
+The few days of warm sunshine we’ve so far enjoyed in the Cariboo have been a welcome break from grey cloud, chilly temperatures, rain and even more snow.

 The warm weather makes us want to shed some layers, get outside and scream from the rooftops, spring is here!